TarsCloud/TarsprotocolProxy/README.en.md

 ## <a id='chapter-3'></a>Proxy Configuration

-The configuration file `TarsprotocolProxy.conf` is used to configure the proxy server, which uses the `XML` style, the same as the TARS server's configuration file.
+The configuration file `ProtocolProxyServer.conf` is used to configure the proxy server, which uses the `XML` style, the same as the TARS server's configuration file.

 ### Root Node